dappcamp/ethereum-fullstack-template/README.md

 It follows the same [Request & Receive Data](https://docs.chain.link/docs/request-and-receive-data/) cycle.

-This contract implements a GET Request on `https://min-api.cryptocompare.com/data/pricemultifull?fsyms=ETH&tsyms=USD` with output as uin256
+This contract implements a GET Request on `https://min-api.cryptocompare.com/data/pricemultifull?fsyms=ETH&tsyms=USD` with output data type as `uint256`.

 We can follow the same steps as described in the VRF section to call and consume the data from this contract.
 If you need to change the output data type (currently it is a uint256) you will need to find a node which allows you to do so.
+Or follow the steps explained in this short tutorial [here](https://www.youtube.com/watch?v=AtHp7me2Yks&t=90s&ab_channel=Chainlink)

 As explained in the chainlink documentation below: